thosgood/this-weeks-finds/markdown/151-200/week174.md

 > which are closely related, yet quite distinct; for example, more than
 > one presentation may be needed for efficient calculations determining
 > features of the same algebraic structure.
 What is meant by a
-> presentation depends on the doctrine: for example Δ as a mere category
+> presentation depends on the doctrine: for example $\Delta$ as a mere category
 > has an infinite presentation used in topology, but as a strict
 > monoidal category it has a finite presentation.
 >